 The link below has several interactive visualisations to help users understand the distribution of these ‘Physical Proximity’ and ‘Exposure to Disease and Infection’ scores across occupational and industry groups.

 The data show that service based occupations, particularly those in the Health Care and Social Assistance industry, are at greatest risk from COVID-19.
 Indeed, the data in highlight the importance of social distancing in managing the spread of COVID-19, as the incidence of Physical Proximity to others is higher for more occupations (including for those in office based occupations) than the relative Exposure to Disease and Infection, which concentrates in health care occupations and for those working in personal services like beauty therapy.

 The distribution of Physical Proximity scores across industries show the Retail Trade and Accommodation and Food Services industries have the highest proportions of industry employment in occupations with Physical Proximity scores greater than or equal to 50 (90.4%, and 87.6% respectively).
 These industries will likely face increased difficulty adjusting their regular work duties to accommodate social distancing requirements.

 Example chart - COVID-19 risk exposure, for occupations where their Physical Proximity and Exposure to Disease scores are both greater than or equal to 50 and their occupational employment level is greater than or equal to 25,000 (at the time of the 2016 Census)

 Occupation Risk Analysis (PDF) (107.2KB)

-Sources: Department of Education, Skills and Employment, joboutlook.gov.au, ANZSCO to O*NET concordance; Australian Bureau of Statistics, 2016 Census data; United States Department of Labor, O*NET database.
+Sources: National Skills Commission, joboutlook.gov.au, ANZSCO to O*NET concordance; Australian Bureau of Statistics, 2016 Census data; United States Department of Labor, O*NET database.